How to Diagnose a Bad ATV, Motorcycle, UTV/Side-by-Side Fuel Pump

 If pressure is excessively high, your pressure regulator has failed, and we offer replacement options.
 Conversely, clogged fuel filters can lower fuel pressure and create flow issues.

 Inspect all relevant filters thoroughly, although we recommend replacing them during this type of service.
+To accurately diagnose a bad fuel pump, all other fuel system components must be thoroughly checked.

 We Are Standing By For Your Order